What to Do When Your Heater Won’t Turn Off!

 What Causes a Furnace to Keep Running?

-Sometimes correcting this problem can be as easy as replacing your air filter or adjusting thermostat settings.
+Sometimes fixing this problem can be as simple as changing your air filter or adjusting thermostat settings.
 In other instances, you might need a professional when your heater won’t shut off.

 The furnace fan limit switch controls your furnace’s blower motor.
-If the switch goes out, it might sound like your furnace running continuously, even though just the blower is running.
+If the switch goes out, it might seem like your furnace running continuously, even though just the blower is running.

-You might notice a furnace error code if there’s a problem with the limit switch.
-Your furnace will communicate via a flashing red light on the front of your heating system.
+You might see a furnace error code if there’s an issue with the limit switch.
+Your furnace will communicate via a blinking red light on the front of your heating system.

 Our Experts can diagnose and fix any issues you’re having with your furnace blower motor.
-Often this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.
+Sometimes this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.

-Like other things in your home, your thermostat can break down over time and need to be replaced.
-If you’re due for a new one, ask us about getting a smart thermostat.
+Like other things in your home, your thermostat can wear out over time and need to be replaced.
+If you’re due for a new one, ask us about installing a smart thermostat.

-These thermostats make it simple to save energy, since they create an energy-efficient heating and cooling schedule according to your needs.
-Additionally, you’ll be able to adjust and monitor your thermostat from just about anyplace with your phone.
+These thermostats make it easy to save energy, since they create an energy-efficient heating and cooling schedule based on your preferences.
+Plus, you’ll be able to adjust and monitor your thermostat from just about anywhere with your phone.

 Leaky Air Ducts

-Your furnace relies on ductwork to circulate hot air to vents throughout your home.
-If your home or ductwork is older, your furnace might be running all the time since the ductwork is leaking hot air in the attic.
+Your furnace relies on ductwork to distribute hot air to vents throughout your home.
+If your home or ductwork is older, your furnace might be running constantly since the ductwork is leaking hot air in the attic.

-Diagnosing this leaky ductwork and other airflow issues can be challenging to resolve on your own, since it’s concealed behind walls and ceilings.
-Our Experts can help with diagnosing and handling any air duct repair service that you require.
+Diagnosing this leaky ductwork and other airflow problems can be tricky to troubleshoot on your own, since it’s hidden behind walls and ceilings.
+Our Experts can help with diagnosing and handling any air duct repair service that you need.

 Depend on Our Experts for All Your Furnace Repair Needs

-Troubleshooting furnace problems can be inconvenient, especially when it affects your comfort, energy efficiency and heating bill.
-When it involves furnaces, there’s a reason why we say we’re Experts in our field.
-You can rely on our ACE-certified technicians to solve your problem quickly and affordably.
-And what’s even better, we stand behind our HVAC system repairs with a 100% satisfaction guarantee for one year.* Contact us at 866-397-3787 to book your appointment now.
+Troubleshooting furnace problems can be annoying, especially when it affects your comfort, energy efficiency and heating bill.
+When it comes to furnaces, there’s a reason why we say we’re Experts in our field.
+You can count on our ACE-certified technicians to resolve your problem quickly and affordably.
+And what’s even better, we stand behind our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at 866-397-3787 to book your appointment today.